Sigmadex/vote/README.md

 ## Summary

-This application enables select whitelisted wallet addresses to vote on the SEP-002 proposal.
+This application enables select whitelisted wallet addresses to vote on the SEP-002 proposal:
+* Launch strategy and options for going to market

 # How it Works